hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-get-mail-domain-value admin example.com DKIM

-The function for getting a certain mail domain parameter.
+This function for getting a certain mail domain parameter.

 *******************************************************************